hanjie-chen/PersonalArticles/LLM-PromptExperience/Prompt Experience.md

 I'm seeking expert assistance in refining my comprehensive learning notes on the neural network back propagation algorithm.
 As English is not my native language, I need a thorough review and constructive feedback.
 Please analyze the following aspects of my notes:

 1. Title and Section Header Evaluation:
-   a) Assess the accuracy and relevance of current titles and section headers.
+   a) Assess the accuracy and relevance of title and section header.
    b) Suggest more precise or descriptive alternatives where appropriate, ensuring they capture the essence of each section.

 2. Structure and Language Review: